 FAQs:

-Q: What causes low blood sugar without diabetes?
+Q: What causes low glucose without diabetes?

 Q: What is nocturnal hypoglycemia?

-A: Nocturnal hypoglycemia refers specifically to low blood sugar that occurs during the night while sleeping.
+A: Nocturnal hypoglycemia refers specifically to low glucose that occurs during the night while sleeping.
 It can be caused by evening mealtime boluses of insulin lingering in the body for too long overnight.
 SIBIONICS CGM has helped better identify and manage nocturnal hypoglycemia to prevent severe or prolonged lows during sleep.